sulthonlaththuf/demo-app/README.md

 # MAIN SECTION

-work on a weekend like usual
+work on a weekend like usual!